Marymount Manhattan College

-Marymount Manhattan College is a private college on the Upper East Side of Manhattan.
-As of 2020, enrollment consisted of 1,571 undergraduate students with women making up 80.1% and men 19.9% of student enrollment.
+Marymount Manhattan College (MMC) was a private college on the Upper East Side of Manhattan, New York City.
+Founded in 1936, it operated as an independent institution until 2026, when it merged into Northeastern University and was renamed Northeastern University – New York City, becoming the 14th campus in Northeastern's global university system.
+As of 2020, enrollment consisted of 1,571 undergraduate students with women making up 80% and men 20%.